Bulletin (service)

-Bulletin is an online newsletter platform launched by Facebook on July 6, 2021, that allows notable writers to make announcements directly to their subscribers.
+Bulletin was an online newsletter platform launched by Facebook on July 6, 2021, that allows notable writers to make announcements directly to their subscribers.
 Its competitors include Substack, of which Bulletin was called a "near-clone."
 Writers participating in the platform's launch included Malcolm Gladwell, Mitch Albom, Tan France, Jessica Yellin, Jane Wells, Erin Andrews and Dorie Greenspan.
 Facebook CEO Mark Zuckerberg stated that Bulletin represented the first time that the company had "built a project that is directly for journalists and individual writers."

-In October 2022 Meta announced the shut down of Bulletin.
-The platform went into read only mode in January 2023 and will be unavailable starting April 2023.
+In October 2022 Meta announced the shutdown of Bulletin.
+The platform went into read only mode in January 2023 and became unavailable in April 2023.

 History

-Bulletin is an online newsletter platform announced by Facebook on June 29, 2021. and launched by the company on July 6, 2021.
+Facebook announced Bulletin as its online newsletter platform on June 29, 2021. and launched by the company on July 6, 2021.
 Facebook CEO Mark Zuckerberg touted the service by saying that Bulletin represented the first time that the company had "built a project that is directly for journalists and individual writers."
 Writers participating in the platform's launch included Malcolm Gladwell, Mitch Albom, Tan France, Jessica Yellin, Jane Wells, Erin Andrews and Dorie Greenspan.